ajhxia/UNI/Primo Anno/Metodologie di Programmazione/Project-JPokeBattle/README.md

     - `Pokèmon`
 - `lib`: the folder to maintain dependencies

-To run the App you must go into the Src/Generic folder and run Intro.java
+To run the App you must go into the  `Src`  folder and run  `JPokeBattle.java`